What is User Experience Design?

 In the most simple terms, UX design is the process of increasing user satisfaction and making sure that the services you provide to your customers genuinely deliver value.
 This is often measured through metrics like mobile app use, the number of returning visitors, conversion rates, and others.

-User Experience Designer & Information Architecture pioneer Peter Morville does a great job at explaining UX by breaking it into 7 key areas, known as the UX Honeycomb.
+User Experience Designer & Information Architecture pioneer Peter Morville does a great job of explaining UX design by breaking it down into 7 key areas, known as the UX Honeycomb.

 Source: Semantic Studios

-According to this theory, the quality of user experience design lies in the following qualities: usefulness, usability, desirability, accessibility, findability, credibility, and value for business and its sponsors.
+According to this theory, the quality of user experience design lies in the following qualities: usefulness, usability, desirability, accessibility, findability, credibility, and value (for the business and its sponsors).

-That being said, let’s now see how you can improve the user experience for your service.
+That being said, let’s now see how you can improve the digital experience for your service.

-UX Best Practices - What Does it Take to Create Good UX Design?
+UX Best Practices - How to Create a Good UX Design?

-Effective UX is all about catering your design to your audience so that they feel confident and comfortable while meeting their end goal.
-What’s more, if your users find your interface easy and satisfying to use, it’s less probable they will leave you for a competitor.
+An effective UX is all about catering your design process to your audience so that they feel confident and comfortable while achieving their end goal.
+What’s more, if people find your user interface design easy and satisfying to use, they will be less likely to leave you for a competitor.

-Below we share several top UX best practices – if you’re a designer, make sure to cross them off your checklist!
+Below we share several top UX design best practices – whether you’re an interaction designer or a product manager, make sure to cross them off your checklist.

 Understand who your audience is

-UX design should start with gaining an intimate understanding of who your users are.
-There are several methods of learning about their needs and expectations, which include running surveys, talking to them directly, or collecting insights from analytics software.
-You should always design by looking at your product through the eyes of your users; ask yourself, “what are they trying to get from our product?”
+Any UX design program should start with gaining an intimate understanding of who your current and potential users are.
+There are several methods for learning about their needs and expectations including by running surveys, talking to them directly, and collecting insights from analytics software to identify their mental models.
+You should always make design decisions by looking at your product through the eyes of your users; ask yourself, “what are they trying to get out of using our product?”

 Here are a few questions you should aim to answer in the discovery phase of your product:

-- What problems are the users looking to solve?
+- What problems are users looking to solve?

 - How can this product address their goals and needs?